 The time is February 6, 2006 at 11:30 p.m.
 The place is the sidewalk outside of the Ebenezer Baptist Church in Atlanta, Georgia.

 The storyline is about five women, strangers, who stand in line to pay their respects to Coretta Scott King.
 Their stories as to the “why” they are standing in line is at the heart of the play.

 The five women differ in age and experience.
 Helen Richards, a senior, met Coretta King twice – when she was a child.
 An aspiring radio journalist, Zora Evans, is freelancing and hoping to sell her story about the people in line waiting to enter the church to PBS.
 Mona Lisa Martin, from New Orleans, has experienced the devastation caused by Hurricane Katrina, and its chilling aftermath.
 Keisha Cameron is a young woman who has made bad choices – but wants to do what is right for her unborn child.
 Gwen Johnson, a medic in the military, is on leave and has been traumatized by the horror that is war.

 To Sum Up

 I do not want to give away the plot so I will just say that A Song for Coretta is playing at Celebration Arts through May 26 and I highly recommend it.

 If you have had the opportunity to see A Song for Coretta – what would you add?

-Subscribe to SacramentoRevealed.com to receive the weekly newsletter direct to your inbox!
+Subscribe to SacramentoRevealed.com to receive the new and updated blog post newsletter direct to your inbox!
 Comments are welcome!